milosblag/Poetry-Template-Service/docs/technical_design.md

 The API implements URL path-based versioning:
 - Current version is accessible at `/api/v1/...`
-- Legacy endpoints remain at the root path for backward compatibility
 - New features are added to the latest version
 - Breaking changes trigger a version increment